Photogrammetry: Applications

 It is also used to combine live action with computer-generated imagery in movies post-production; The Matrix is a good example of the use of photogrammetry in film (details are given in the DVD extras).
 Photogrammetry was used extensively to create photorealistic environmental assets for video games including The Vanishing of Ethan Carter as well as EA DICE's Star Wars Battlefront.
 The main character of the game Hellblade: Senua's Sacrifice was derived from photogrammetric motion-capture models taken of actress Melina Juergens.

 Photogrammetry is also commonly employed in collision engineering, especially with automobiles.
 When litigation for a collision occurs and engineers need to determine the exact deformation present in the vehicle, it is common for several years to have passed and the only evidence that remains is crash scene photographs taken by the police.
 Photogrammetry is used to determine how much the car in question was deformed, which relates to the amount of energy required to produce that deformation.
 The energy can then be used to determine important information about the crash (such as the velocity at time of impact).

+This technology is also used for the inspection of submerged objects and infrastructure, thanks to its ability to produce precise, georeferenced 3D models.
+Subsea photogrammetry applications are numerous in the marine energy sector, including integrity monitoring of offshore wind turbine foundations, assessment of anchor chain wear, inspection of cable protection and burial systems, and overall evaluation of offshore structures.It also plays an increasing role in maritime and river civil engineering, particularly for inspecting port quays, dikes, dams, and other hydraulic structures.
+By providing reliable and reproducible metric data, underwater photogrammetry improves the monitoring of structural changes, optimizes maintenance operations, and reduces the costs associated with interventions in underwater environments.